 The Board has adopted and reviews its Corporate Governance Guidelines on an annual basis.
-These guidelines, which were most recently revised in November 2023, require the CGNR Committee and the Board to review all relationships between the Company and directors or director nominees when determining whether certain relationships between our directors and the Company or its subsidiaries are "material relationships" for purposes of the NYSE independence standards.
+These guidelines, which were most recently revised in October 2024, require the CGNR Committee and the Board to review all relationships between the Company and directors or director nominees when determining whether certain relationships between our directors and the Company or its subsidiaries are "material relationships" for purposes of the NYSE independence standards.
 The Corporate Governance Guidelines are available on our investor relations website at https://ir.cbrands.com under the section entitled "Governance Documents."

-In April 2024, the Board reviewed the independence of each incumbent director and director nominee.
-Based on the Corporate Governance Guidelines and the recommendation of the CGNR Committee, the Board has affirmatively determined that none of the following directors and director nominees had any material relationship with the Company and are therefore independent: Christopher J. Baldwin, Christy Clark, Jennifer M. Daniels, Nicholas I. Fink, William Giles, Ernesto M. Hernández, José Manuel Madero Garza, Daniel J. McCarthy, Judy A. Schmeling, and Luca Zaramella.
+In April 2025, the Board reviewed the independence of each incumbent director and director nominee.
+Based on the Corporate Governance Guidelines and the recommendation of the CGNR Committee, the Board has affirmatively determined that none of the following directors and director nominees had any material relationship with the Company and are therefore independent: Christopher J. Baldwin, Christy Clark, Jennifer M. Daniels, Nicholas I. Fink, William Giles, Ernesto M. Hernández, José Manuel Madero Garza, Daniel J. McCarthy, and Luca Zaramella.
 Accordingly, each director and director nominee, other than William A. Newlands, Richard Sands, and Robert Sands, is independent.
-Therefore, following the Meeting, assuming all of the nominated directors are elected, the Board will consist of thirteen directors, ten of whom will be independent.
-The Board also assessed the independence of Jeremy S. G. Fowden, Susan Somersille Johnson, and James A. Locke III who served on the Board during Fiscal 2024 and determined that each of them was independent for their respective tenures on the Board.
+Therefore, following the Meeting, assuming all of the nominated directors are elected, the Board will consist of twelve directors, nine of whom will be independent.
+The Board also assessed the independence of Judy A. Schmeling who served on the Board during Fiscal 2025 and determined that she was independent for her tenure on the Board.

 In determining the independence of each director, the Board considered and deemed immaterial to the directors' independence transactions involving the sale of products and services in the ordinary course of business between the Company and companies or organizations at which some of our directors were directors, officers, or employees.
 In each case, the amount paid to or received from these companies or organizations in each of the last three years was determined to be immaterial.
-Specifically, the Board considered the following:
+Specifically, for Mr. Baldwin, the Board considered a very small commercial relationship for products and services with certain of the portfolio companies of CVC Advisors (U.S.) Inc. over the past three fiscal years.
+Mr. Baldwin is a Managing Partner of CVC.
+The Board determined that this relationship did not impair the independence of the director.